Couples fight for one fundamental reason: they bring their childhood defenses into their relationship.

 Empathizing says to your partner, “I know what it’s like to experience your pain or fear or joy.
 I’m present with you in that feeling.”

-When you have validated your partner, then and only then will you be ready for the final step.
+When you have validated and empathized with your partner, then and only then will you be ready for the final step.
 It won’t work without the transformation that occurs with empathy.

 4. Grant your partner’s deep desire buried underneath the frustration.